See the Live Icelandic Lava Show – 10% off great family experience

 The idea for the Icelandic Lava Show came to Ragnhildur and Júlíus when they observed the small eruption at Fimmvörðuháls in winter of 2010.
 It featured a considerable amount of lava flow which hit ice and snow.
 And this common interplay of volcanic eruption with ice and snow inspired them.
 The eruption became a magnet for people and the scene became quite chaotic.
 Some even cooked food over the intense heat from the edge of the new lava field.
 It became their vision that everybody should be able to experience the intensity of lava up close.

-Júlíus has family history which is marked by the presence of the massive volcano Katla which is just about 30 kilometers from the village of Vík.
+Júlíus has a family history which is marked by the presence of the massive volcano Katla which is just about 30 kilometers from the village of Vík.
 His great grandfather narrowly escaped death when Katla erupted in 1918.
-He was a young farmer who was rounding up sheep when he noticed a 20 meter high wall of water and icebergs coming at him and his group at high speed.
+He was a young farmer who was rounding up sheep when he noticed a 20-meter high wall of water and icebergs coming at him and his group at high speed.
 They kicked their horses in high gear and narrowly made it to a neighboring hill but their sheep did not.
 For many of the local farmers the eruption was a disaster, it destroyed fertile land, killed a lot of life stock and some farms were abandoned.
 But miraculously no human died.
 This is a thrilling story that is told in an engaging way.

 Living under the shadow of Katla